andig/carddav2fb/README.md

 Without a command, the container entrypoint will enter an endless loop, repeatedly executing `carddav2fb run` in given intervals.
-This allows automatic, regular updates of your FritzBox's phonebook.
+This allows automatic, regular updates of your FRITZ!Box's phonebook.

 ## License